• Skip to primary navigation

 • Sliced Bread - I prefer to make my own fresh bread crumbs using sliced sandwich bread.
 Bread crumbs will lighten the texture of the meatloaf to make it easier to cut and more pleasing to eat.
 Sandwich bread is convenient for its size and portioning but you can use almost any type of bread.

 • Eggs - Eggs are needed to bind the meat into a mixture that will hold its shape.
-You will need 2 large eggs for this meatloaf since it contains 2 pounds of ground meat.
+Since this meatloaf contains 2 pounds of ground meat, you will need 2 large eggs.

 • Whole Milk - Milk is needed to moisten the bread crumbs for a tender loaf.
 I prefer to use whole milk but you can use 2%.